jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Our hero fights hard to defeat the bad guys, but his superior morality, justice, and heroism aren’t enough.
 He’s often too weak or unskilled, and the villain beats him bloody.
 On the verge of failure, the hero needs to find something that’ll turn the tide in his favor.
 He seeks, sees, and reaches for his salvation: a tool or a weapon, like a gun, magic book, or lightsaber.

 Will our hero reach it first, or will the enemy?
 We in the audience, like extras in the story, hold our breath because the story’s society is controlled not by marches, protests, or rules, but by which character holds the tools.
 The wielder is the victor.
 The victor writes the rules.
 It’s the lesson that we the people need to learn for ourselves.
-Reaching for, and holding the levers of power is how we'll stop being bystanders in our own societys, and start being player gods inside the Internet Age.
+Reaching for, and holding the levers of power is how we'll stop being bystanders in our own societies, and start being player gods inside the Internet Age.

 ![levers of power](/img\diagrams\techvolution-levers-of-power.jpg)
 _Levers of power.
 Whoever holds them, wins._